Improperly managed hybrid IT environments including on premises and cloud can result in major security gaps.

 5. Lift-and-Shift May Leave Organizations Exposed

 List-and-shift migrations to the cloud are occurring more and more as enterprise adoption of the cloud increases.
-These lifted-and-shifted workloads, applications and services may have behaved very well on-premise from a security standpoint.
+These lifted-and-shifted workloads, applications and services may have behaved very well on premises from a security standpoint.
 But, the cloud security model is very different and these applications and services may have serious security implications in the cloud.
 In planning lift-and-shift migrations, organizations must consider the different security models of the source and destination locations of these workloads.

 Cloud security operations grow increasingly complex as cloud environments expand—in accounts, number of instances, regions, and operations.
 Transferring current workloads to the cloud without proper security measures that “watchdog” visibility or controls can expose workloads to dangerously low levels of security—more so than simply leaving them in an enterprise data center.
 Managers must recognize that security for today’s public cloud environments differs significantly from typical data center security.
 Enterprise data centers employ routers, firewalls, switches, and more to manage access controls, connection policies, and zone designations.